haqusiek/haqusiek/README.md

 ### Hi there 👋,  :-)
-my name is Mikołaj from Poland , and I do content on Design and Development.
+My name is Mikołaj from Poland , and I do content on Design and Development.
 I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.

 ### Skills and Experience
 ⚛ React